Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 It might make sense that NumPy can represent an array with no elements, similar to a built-in Python `list` with no elements, `[]`.
-But the particularly confusing thing about these arrays is that they have a specified shape, despite having no elements.
+But the particularly confusing thing about these arrays is that they have a specified shape with nonzero dimensions, despite having no elements.

 For example, the above array has shape `(0, 2, 4)`.
 The extra `(2, 4)` in the
 array shape would appear to do nothing.
 The number of elements in the array is